jNembhard/scoot/README.md

 I had been building projects primarily with Gatsby JS and Next JS and decided this would be a good time to build something with a pure React library.
 Shouldn't be too hard right?

-It seems the method for accessing the react-router had changed drastically since I had last used built a pure react project a month or two ago from the start date of this build.
+It seems the method for accessing the react-router had changed drastically since I had last built a pure react project a month or two ago from the start date of this build.
 I much prefer this newer method of accessing the react router.
 Instead of binding the master components to the App.js page, I can create the routes at the index.
 I find this cleaner to read and I can use the App page as a "Home page" which reduces the amount of pages needed for the final build overall.

 Depending on the implementation you use, this can turn out to be fairly complex or fairly easy depending on what implementation methods you decided to use.
 I chose Styled Components and could implement ternary operators similar to the example below: